Singularities of free group character varieties: Singularities

-However, the notion of singularity is very far from being well behaved: \begin{enumerate} \item If $\Gamma$ is free abelian then all representations are reducible and thus the singularities cannot equal the reducibles since the singularities are a proper subset.
+However, the notion of singularity is very far from being well behaved: \begin{enumerate} \item If $\Gamma$ is free Abelian then all representations are reducible and thus the singularities cannot equal the reducibles since the singularities are a proper subset.
 So reducibles can be smooth; in fact this example shows all smooth points can be reducible. \item The irreducibles are not generally all smooth in the representation variety let alone in the quotient variety; see \cite[Example 38]{Si4}.
 Such representations can project to singular points in the quotient (as one might hope is the general situation).
 Therefore, there can be representations in $\X_{\Gamma}(G)^{sing}\subset \X_{\Gamma}(G)\subset \X_{\F_r}(G)$ which are smooth in $\X_{\F_r}(G)$. \item Singularities in the quotient do not necessarily arise from singularities in the representation space.
 For example, if $\Gamma$ is the fundamental group of a genus 2 surface there exist representations in $\RC{\Gamma}(\SUm{2})$ that are singular but the quotient $\XC{\Gamma}(\SUm{2})\approx\cp^{3}$ is smooth.
-See \cite{NS2,NR}. \item Theorem $\ref{tangentspace}$ and its generalizations (see \cite{Si4}) do not necessarily apply at a representation whose local ring contains non-zero nilpotents. \end{enumerate}
+See \cite{NS2,NR}. \item Lemma $\ref{tangentspace}$ and its generalizations (see \cite{Si4}) do not necessarily apply in general. \end{enumerate}

 Therefore, when $\Gamma$ is not free there is little one can say in general.